rwaight/actions/test/merge-pr/README.md

-# GitHub Template Composite Action
+# GitHub Merge Pull Request Action

-A template for building composite actions.

-Reference GitHub's [creating a composite action guide](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) for more information.
+Merge a Pull Request and cleanup the head branch.

 ## Deploying this action